With Real-Life Stories, White House Ad Campaign Aims To Prevent Youth Opioid Abuse

 Casey Newmeyer, an assistant professor of marketing at Case Western Reserve University, said research on effectiveness of public health campaigns is mixed.

 Newmeyer said that some very specific campaigns have been shown to work.
-"The Real Cost" campaign sponsored by the FDA in 2014, he said, likely contributed to a drop in the number of youth that smoke regularly.
+"The Real Cost" campaign sponsored by the FDA in 2014, she said, likely contributed to a drop in the number of youth that smoke regularly.
 But the Reagan administration campaign didn't have much impact.

-"One possible reason for this is that 'The Real Cost' campaign helps youth switch from a short-term to a long-term mindset," he says.
+"One possible reason for this is that 'The Real Cost' campaign helps youth switch from a short-term to a long-term mindset," she said.
 "It makes you think about the impact of decisions today on your future.
 Additionally, it used messages that directly impacted youth."

 Since his campaign, President Trump has promised to fight the opioid epidemic.
 In October, Trump declared the crisis a "public health emergency," and said he would launch an ad campaign focused on young people.